2014 European Parliament election in Latvia

-The 2014 European Parliament election in Latvia was the election of the delegation from Latvia to the European Parliament in 2014.
+An election of the delegation from Latvia to the European Parliament was held on 24 May 2014.

+Unity party won these elections, The party has won every European parliament election since, as of 2024.

 Background

 At the previous European Parliament election in Latvia in 2009, the country elected 8 MEPs.
 Upon entry into force of the Lisbon Treaty Latvia was awarded 1 additional MEP, again bringing the total number of MEPs representing Latvia to 9.
 Calculated from the results of the 2009 election, this MEP came from the Civic Union.
 For this election however, the number of MEP's representing Latvia was again reduced to 8.